gameontext/gameon/README.md

         $ go-admin up

 7. Wait for the game to start.
-This will vary between Docker Compose and Kubernetes approaches. `./go-admin.sh up` will tell you what to try next.
+This will vary between Docker Compose and Kubernetes approaches.
+The result of `go-admin up` will tell you what to try next.

 8. **Carry on with [building your rooms](https://gameontext.gitbooks.io/gameon-gitbook/content/walkthroughs/createRoom.html)!**